FOREX-Dollar edges up ahead of data, yen falters on corporate tax cut report

 Data on Monday showed the Greek economy, which was facing its sixth consecutive year of recession in 2013, had shrunk 4.6 percent in the second quarter, though economists said the figures may show that the worst of the recession may be over.

-The broad U.S. dollar recovery pushed the Australian dollar down slightly to $0.9127, about a full cent from a two-week high of $0.9221 touched on Monday.
+The broad U.S. dollar recovery pushed the Australian dollar down 0.2 percent to $0.9115, off a full cent from a two-week high of $0.9221 touched on Monday.

-The Aussie has strong resistance near $0.9300-9350, which proved a stubborn cap from late June through July.

-April 10 The Federal Reserve plans to raise U.S. interest rates gradually so as to sustain healthy growth without letting the economy overheat, Fed Chair Janet Yellen said on Monday.